HiTechGen/Ani2Cmd/README.md

 # Ani2Cmd
-<p align="center">Ani2Cmd (Animated To Cmd) a.k.a Batch File.
+<p align="center">Ani2Cmd (Animated To Cmd).
 Is a program that allows the user to play animated video in Batch File</p>

 # Showcase
 <p align="center">Video Select & Play and Video Select & Convert UI Menu</p>